 Each SEA/SH incident should be verified to determine if it was related to the CEPF-funded project.
-The designated person responsible for the Grantee should form a SEA/SH verification committee comprised by her/him, one member of the Grantee organization, one member of a local service provider and a representative of the contractor (if relevant).
-The designated person responsible from the Grantee should notify the SEA/SH Committee of the incident within 24 hours of its creation.
+The designated person responsible for the Grantee should form a SEA/SH verification committee comprised of her/him, one member of the Grantee organisation, one member of a local service provider and a representative of the contractor (if relevant).
+The designated person responsible within the Grantee organisation should notify the SEA/SH Committee of the incident within 24 hours of its creation.
 The SEA/SH verification committee will consider the SEA/SH allegation to determine the likelihood that the grievance is related to the project.

-If after the committee review, SEA/SH allegation is confirmed and it is determined that it is linked to a project2, the verification committee discusses appropriate actions to be recommended to the appropriate party-i.e., the employer of the perpetrator, which could be the designated person responsible from the Grantee or a contractor.
-The designated person responsible from the Grantee will ask contractors to take appropriate action.
-The committee reports the incident to the perpetrator's employers to implement the remedy/disciplinary action in accordance with local labor legislation, the employment contract of the perpetrator, and their codes of conduct as per the standard procurement documents.
+If, after the committee review, SEA/SH allegation is confirmed and it is determined that it is linked to a project., the verification committee discusses appropriate actions to be recommended to the appropriate party-i.e., the employer of the perpetrator, which could be the designated person responsible within the Grantee organisation or a contractor.
+The designated person responsible within the Grantee organisation will ask contractors to take appropriate action.
+The committee reports the incident to the perpetrator's employers to implement the remedy/disciplinary action in accordance with local labour legislation, the employment contract of the perpetrator, and their codes of conduct as per the standard procurement documents.

-For SEA/SH incidents where the survivor did not consent to an investigation, the appropriate steps should be taken to ensure the survivor is referred to/made aware of available services and that the
+For SEA/SH incidents where the survivor did not consent to an investigation, the appropriate steps should be taken to ensure the survivor is referred to/made aware of available services and that the project mitigation measures are reviewed to determine if they remain adequate and appropriate or if they require strengthening.